Most Australians are animal lovers, with dogs and cats most commonly sharing our homes and our hearts.

 4. Companion animal handler

 As a trained companion animal handler, you'll be opening the door to multiple career choices as you learn new skills.
-Whether your interest lies in working in a pet store, in kennels or as a pet exerciser, completing the Certificate III in Companion Animal Services and Certificate IV in Companion Animal Services will help you stand out from the crowd.
+You could explore your interests in working in a pet store, in kennels or as a pet exerciser.

 Armed with a set of practical and hands-on skills, you'll gain the confidence to take on any animal caring role, or perhaps even start your own animal care business.
 During these courses, you'll make contacts within the industry and watch the professionals in action in real life situations.
 Who knows, you may even end up working in a business such as diggiddy doggy daycare.